Ghazni offensive: Battle for Ghazni city

 The Taliban began a large-scale attack on the city just after mid-night on 10 August 2018.
 The fighting erupted in seven neighborhoods of Ghazni, including three pockets within 0.5 mi of the Governor's residence.

 Zabihullah Mujahid, the Taliban spokesman, stated on Twitter that "hundreds of Mujahedeen entered the city, captured the police headquarters and all six police districts and an important military base, Bala Hesar".
 Government officials denied that the city was at risk of falling, but they conceded that the insurgents had fought to within 300 yd of the Governor's office and police headquarters before being pushed back.
 During the assault, the Taliban managed to destroy cellphone towers, effectively cutting off communication to the city.
 They also destroyed a bridge which made it more difficult for the government to send reinforcements.

 On 11 August, Afghan Armed Forces reinforcements have arrived in Ghazni but fighting continued with Taliban fighters taking refuge in people's homes.
 U.S. army special force unit: Operational Detachment Alpha (ODA) team 1333 also arrived in the Ghazni city to save it from the Taliban siege.
 The Taliban claimed to have taken control of the main prison of the city, releasing everyone inside.
 Government radio and television were forced off the air because their employees fled, and only Radio Shariat, a Taliban station, continued broadcasting.
 The Afghan Government and their international allies continued to state that they remained in control of the city despite the fact that the Taliban were still in the city, and had set up checkpoints with a provincial councilman from Ghazni claiming 70 percent of the city was under Taliban control.

-The United States Air Force carried out 24 anti-Taliban air strikes between 10–12 August.
+The United States Air Force carried out 24 anti-Taliban air strikes between 10 and 12 August.
 However, after three days of fighting, the Taliban were still reportedly in control of most of the city.
 Wais Barmak, the country's Minister of Interior, claimed that in one airstrike on 12 August, 50 Taliban soldiers were killed.